Docker

 Use the recommended official jenkins/jenkins image from the Docker Hub repository.
 This image contains the current Long-Term Support (LTS) release of Jenkins, which is production-ready.
 However, this image doesn’t contain Docker CLI, and is not bundled with the frequently used Blue Ocean plugins and its features.
 To use the full power of Jenkins and Docker, you may want to go through the installation process described below.

-A new jenkins/jenkins image is published each time a new release of Jenkins Docker is published.
+A new jenkins/jenkins image is published each time a new Jenkins Docker release becomes available.
 You can see a list of previously published versions of the jenkins/jenkins image on the tags page.

 On macOS and Linux